OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 ^^^^^^

 Data from NB-IoT devices is received in the same manner as from generic IoT devices as described earlier and so uses the same security mechanisms.
+It is required that the device itself can be configured to send to a configured HTTP endpoint, and supports HTTPS.

 Sigfox
 ^^^^^^